alkampfergit/personal-blog/codewrecks/content/page/git.md

   - How to use a Yubikey on Windows to secure your SSH key to connect to GitHub with SSH protocol.
 [YouTube Video](https://youtu.be/vRYkiHBHehI)
 - **Miscellaneous tips**
   - Git Log triple dot syntax to quickly compare different commits between two branches.
 [YouTube Video](https://youtu.be/FjH2jo70XRg)
+  - Git log --pretty-format can be used to dump log in a machine parsable format and create visualization tools [YouTube Video](https://youtu.be/fgzINC8pR-A)
 Happy watching